-The mission of the music department at Brevard College is to foster the creative, intellectual, and spiritual growth of students by instilling a commitment to artistic and personal excellence within a vital community of learners.
+The mission of the music department is to foster the creative, intellectual, and spiritual growth of students by instilling a commitment to artistic and personal excellence within a vital community of learners.
 Our goals for every music student are to develop technical facility and musicality in solo and ensemble performance, to develop facility with music notations including notation software, to sharpen analytical skills of performed and written music, and to increase their understanding of music history and compositional styles.

 The music department provides applied instruction, classes, and ensembles for students enrolled in the three music degree programs and to interested students throughout the college.
 The Bachelor of Arts degree option is designed for those students whose wish is to be broadly educated in the liberal arts and in music.
 There are optional concentrations in Composition, Jazz Studies, or Theory/History for any student who wishes a more focused course of study.
-The Bachelor of Arts with Emphasis in Teacher Education prepares students for licensure in public school music K-12 and for further study at the graduate level.
-The Bachelor of Music in Performance degree provides intensive study in music for talented students preparing for professional careers.
-While all prospective students must pass an audition/interview for acceptance into the music program as majors, the foundation requirements in the first-year curriculum make no distinction among the principal programs (B.A. in Music, B.A. with an Emphasis in Music Teaching, or Bachelor of Music in Performance).
+The Bachelor of Arts in Music Education prepares students for licensure in public school music K-12 and for further study at the graduate level.
+The Bachelor of Music in Performance degree provides intensive students must pass an audition/interview for acceptance into the music program as majors, the foundation requirements in the first-year curriculum make no distinction among the principal programs (B.A. in Music, B.A. in Music Education, or Bachelor of Music in Performance).
 The Department of Music at Brevard College is an accredited institutional member of the National Association of Schools of Music.

+B.A.
+IN MUSIC REQUIRED MAJOR COURSES

+REQUIRED Infjorre Semester Hours

+Required courses:

+MUS 103 Harmony I 3

+MUS 104 Harmony II 3

+MUS 105 Sight Singing/Dictation I 1

+MUS 106 Sight-Singing/Dictation II 1

+MUS 107 Introduction to Music Literature 3

+MUS 121 Class Piano I 1

+MUS 123 Class Piano II 1

+MUS 203 Harmony III 3

+MUS 204 Harmony IV 3

+MUS 205 Sight-Singing/Dictation III 1

+MUS 206 Sight-Singing/Dictation IV 1

+MUS 301 Music History I 3

+MUS 302 Music History II 3

+ENS-Ensembles Six semesters of participation in a large ensembl

+(Symphonic Winds, Jazz Ensemble, Concert Ch

+are required, to run concurrently with six semest

+APM study (through APM 333).
+(Two addition

+semester hours of participation are required for

+total of 8 for the B.A.
+Degree and for the B.A.
+D 0

+with Emphasis in Music Teaching.)
+These may l

-by the student in any semester and may come from
+by the student in any semester and may come fr

-small ensembles specific to a student's instrument (e.g. Brass Choir, Accompanying, Chamber Chorale, etc.).
+small ensembles specific to a student's instrume

+Brass Choir, Accompanying, Chamber Chorale,

 Students earning the B.A.
-Degree with an Emphasis in Jazz Studies are required to take 2 additional hours of ENS 194 to run concurrently with APM 431 and
+Degree with an Emph

+in Jazz Studies are required to take 2 additional

+of ENS 194 to run concurrently with APM 431

-433. Students receiving their music scholarship awards must meet the ensemble requirements for their chosen degree.
-In addition, they should refer to their music award letter for additional information about ensemble participation.
+433. Students receiving their music scholarship

+meet the ensemble requirements for their chosen 0

+In addition, they should refer to their music awa

+for additional information about ensemble part

+Note: All instrumental music education majors are re-

+in ENS 185 (Pep Band) for one academic year prior i 0

-APM-Applied Music APM 131, 133, 231, 233, 331, 333
+APM-Applied Music APM 131, 133, 231, 233, 331, 333 12

-Students majoring in music are required to choose one instrument as their principal instrument.
-The sequence of applied study must be begun by the sophomore year to achieve a minimum of 12 hours.
+Students majoring in music are required to choo

+one instrument as their principal instrument.
+T

+sequence of applied study must be begun by the

+sophomore year to achieve a minimum of 12 he

 RCT 100 Music Colloquium 0

-Students cannot take both MUS 202 and MUS 330 to fulfill this requirement.
+Students cannot take both MUS 202 and MUS 330 to fulfill this requirement.MUS 202World Music and CultureMUS 303Twentieth-Century MusicMUS 304Counterpoint